-c) Currency risk
+Currency risk

 A portion of the Company's financial assets and liabilities is denominated in foreign currencies giving rise to risks from changes in foreign exchange rates.
 The Company is exposed to currency exchange rate risks to the extent of its activities in the U.S., Bolivia, Chile and Mexico.
-The Company's currency risk is presently limited to approximately \$1,480,000 of financial assets and liabilities denominated in U.S. dollars which are owned by the Canadian parent, or denominated in Bolivian Bolivianos, Chilean pesos, or Mexican pesos.
-Based on this exposure as at December 31, 2016, a 5% change in exchange rates would give rise to a change in net earnings of approximately \$74,000.
+The Company's currency risk is presently limited to approximately \$15,000 of financial assets and liabilities denominated in U.S. dollars which are denominated in Canadian dollars, Bolivian Bolivianos, Chilean pesos, or Mexican pesos.
+Based on this exposure as at December 31, 2017, a 5% change in exchange rates would not give rise to a material change in net earnings.
 The Company does not use derivative financial instruments to reduce its foreign exchange exposure.

-d) Credit risk
+Credit risk